 My online relationship advice for successful dating is NOT composed of some theoretical musings.
-What I present on this page is intensely practical and originates from my own online-dating-related research.
+What I present on this page is intensely practical and originates from my online-dating-related research.

-Yes, I have subscribed to one of the very popular European dating sites just to get some first-hand experience of how a dating-site environment really works.
+Yes, I have subscribed to one of the very popular European dating sites just to get some first-hand experience of how a dating-site environment works.

 And yes, I have done it respectfully - meaning, that in my dating-site-profile, I have asked all my potential contacts to approach me from the position of: "why not", and "I have nothing to lose by responding to this message and potentially I may find an interesting - even if it's only a pen-pall-like - relationship".

 I may add, that my 30-year-long practice of clinical hypnosis and counseling enables me to judge and assess the peculiarities of online dating environment with a degree of insight not available to the inexperienced wannabe advisors.

 So, yes, you may indeed find this page worthy of reading.

 Attitude is a settled way of thinking or feeling about something.
 No venture can be successful unless an aspirant adopts a proper attitude.

 Online-dating-websites make it possible for you to do whatever you want, as long as you don't violate their behavioral policies.

 And because they do not verify your personal information, the online-dating-environments make it possible for entering and operating within their frameworks with any kind of attitude you choose to adopt.